lionslancer/latex-jp/guide/README.md

 \documentclass[dvipdfmx]{jsarticle}
 ```

+Note: `\RequirePackage` is used in order load a package before the document class.

 ## Classes

 There are a number of classes to choose from.
 The most relevant ones are the *j* and *js* class families, as well as the `jlreq` class.